SolutionGuidance/psm/INSTALL.md

 1. An SMTP server.
 For development, consider [MailCatcher](https://mailcatcher.me/), which you can install with `gem install --user-install mailcatcher`.
 See the website for more details.
+1. [PostgreSQL 9.6](https://www.postgresql.org/).
+We are testing with PostgreSQL 9.6.2.

 # Configuring WildFly